Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 If you're using Google Analytics with a cookie banner: Your US data transfers are covered by the DPF (for now), but you need valid cookie consent under LEK.
 That means equal-prominence accept and reject buttons, no pre-loaded cookies, granular purpose selection, and easy withdrawal.
 IMY fined Tele2 SEK 12 million and the court upheld it.
 The dark patterns crackdown (April 2025) targets exactly the banner designs that inflate consent rates.

 If your cookie banner isn't compliant: You're in the 86%.
 Only 14% of Swedish banners are minimally compliant.
 IMY and PTS are both enforcing.
 A non-compliant banner can trigger action from either authority: PTS for LEK violations, IMY for GDPR violations.
 The Aller Media and ATG cases show IMY will act on dark patterns.
+Our cookie banner decision flowchart maps out the checks, and our free GDPR checker scans your site for trackers that fire before consent.

 Cookie-based vs. cookieless analytics under Swedish law